-5See Woodford (2008), and particularly an example on p.
+6See Woodford (2008), and particularly an example on p.
 1583 which shows that in a standard New Keynesian model this is the case.
 The paper, among others, also points out to the problem of overestimating the potential output, as a pitfall in Phillips curve-based policy making.

-6See, for example, D'Agostino and Surico (2009) on the forecasting value of money growth.
+7See, for example, D'Agostino and Surico (2009) on the forecasting value of money growth.

-Our domestic slack measures include the CBO, FRBD, OECD, IMF U.S. slack measures as well as HP-filtered U.S real GDP.
-Our economic variables,8 and compare their performances.
+Our benchmark estimation and forecast periods are 1980:Q1-1991:Q4 and 1992:Q1-2011:Q4, respectively.
+The goal of these forecasts is to consider a wide range of relatively short series of slack and other macroeconomic variables, and compare their performances.
 We then look into some selected variables where we go back as far as 1947:Q1 and perform rolling window forecasts, to the extent that data series are available.
 Specifically, we test the predictive performances of: a domestic slack series (CBO U.S. slack), two global slack series (OECD Total slack and FRBD G7 slack), a measure of domestic liquidity growth (U.S. M2 growth) and global liquidity growth (G7 average of monetary aggregates), a measure of domestic credit growth (U.S. non-financial lending from all sectors to the private sector), a measure of global credit growth (G7 average), and two measures of terms of trade (terms of trade and terms of trade ex. oil, filtered), and U.S. trade-weighted real effective exchange rate (REER, filtered).

 We conduct pseudo out-of-sample forecasts for eight measures of U.S. inflation at horizons varying between 1-quarter to 12-quarters ahead.
-In particular, we use CPI, core CPI (all items ex. food and energy), PCE deflator, core PCE (all items ex. food and energy), GDP deflator, PPI, Sticky Prices (Sticky CPI), and Sticky Prices ex. shelter (Sticky core CPI).
+In particular, we use CPI, core CPI (all items ex. food and energy), PCE deflator, core PCE (all items ex. food and energy), GDP deflator, PPI, Sticky Prices (Sticky CPI), and Sticky Prices ex. shelter (Sticky core CPI).10

 Our metric for forecast accuracy is the MSFE of a reduced form of a new open-economy Phillips curve with distributed lags of inflation and any of the measures of slack (or proxies for it) that we investigate, relative to the MSFE of the 'restricted' forecast derived from a univariate, autoregressive process of inflation, hence we consider nested models.
-We compute bootstrap standard errors for the MSFEs following Clark and McCracken (2006).
+We compute bootstrap standard errors for the MSFEs following Clark and McCracken (2005).
 We report the following stylized facts: